kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 [draw.io]: https://www.draw.io/

-### React Components

-- `component-hierarchy.md`

-In addition to the wireframes, you should diagram a tree indicating your application's overall component structure.

-Discuss how you will nest your components.
-If components will need containers, indicate what state and dispatch props they will need.
-For presentational components, discuss what props and state they will need.

-Map out your React Routes with their respective components and paths.

-See the sample project proposal for an example of this.

-### Sample State

-- `sample-state.md`

-Create a basic illustration of your state shape.
-Think about what information you need to store for your app to work, and how best to organize it to minimize duplication and maximize ease of access.

-### DB Schema

-- `schema.md`

-Link to a document outlining the database schema for your app.
-Build up the schema by walking through your app's wireframes.
-Think carefully about what data will be needed for each view and the best way to store that data.
-Make note of any database-level validations and foreign key relationships.

-### API Endpoints

-- `api-endpoints.md`

-Link to a page that lists your Rails API endpoints.
-Break these up between HTML and JSON endpoints.
-Discuss what params, if any, will be needed for each endpoint, and what information will be returned.

 ### Implementation Timeline

-Create a section in your proposal README for each `phase` of your project to develop an implementation timeline.

-Refer back to your MVP and group the features into logical phases.
-Rather than building the entire project all at once, you're going to implement one feature at a time.
-You should have a working app at the end of each phase (even if not all of your features are in yet).

 This is crucial both here and in the industry.
 The truth is, one never knows how long implementing any particular phase will take.
 Constraints change.